raspberrypilearning/microbit-buttons/en/step_1.md

 You can add more blocks inside the `on button pressed`{:class='microbitinput'} block as needed.

 Test your program.
-When the simulator restarts, press Button A and your message will show on the LED screen.
+When the simulator restarts, press button A and your message will show on the LED screen.

 ### Add other buttons